How to Boost Volunteer Recruitment with These Outcome Metrics

 In addition to more effective recruitment and reduced burnout, providing teams the necessary time to work on a volunteer program rather than in it has great benefits for organizations as a whole.

-This year’s survey results show a clear correlation between time investments in a volunteer program and increased volunteer engagement.
+The 2023 survey results show a clear correlation between time investments in a volunteer program and increased volunteer engagement.

-Additionally, the greater percentage of time volunteer coordinators spent on volunteer management, the higher the volunteer capacity rating, or the extent to which volunteer roles were filled.
+Additionally, the greater the percentage of time volunteer coordinators spent on volunteer management, the higher the volunteer capacity rating, or the extent to which volunteer roles were filled.

 Perhaps most telling, our research shows that budget clearly matters when volunteer managers reflect on the performance of their organizations with respect to volunteer engagement.

 Over one-quarter (28.2%) of those who rated their organization’s progress toward reaching volunteer goals as “it is really bad” also had no annual budget for volunteer engagement.
-Alternately, those in the $10,001-$50,000 annual budget range represented an increased percentage from poor performance (It’s really bad) to good performance.
+Conversely, those in the $10,001-$50,000 annual budget range represented an increased percentage from poor performance (It’s really bad) to good performance.

-, Move Beyond Surviving to Thriving with VolunteerPro Membership!
+Move Beyond Surviving to Thriving with VolunteerPro Membership!

 Enrollment for new members is open NOW.